-- Francisation funding may be claimed for funded children/students who have insufficient fluency in French to achieve grade level expectations in Français and other subject areas.
-Annual assessment documentation must be kept on file at the school that supports the coding and funding of these students. - 2.
-Funded children/students eligible for Francisation must be coded either: - a) Foreign born code 307, or - b) Canadian born code 306 - 3.
-Two enrolment counts are taken for Francisation funding, one on the September count date and another on the March count date. - Each count will be used for funding 50 per cent of the school year, except, if the March count of Francisation students is lower than the September count then the September count will be used for the entire school year. - 4.
-Francisation funded children who are between the ages of 3 years 6 months to less than 4 years 6 months old on September 1, that are identified after the September count date and reported on the March count, will be eligible for both 50 per cent ECS Francisation funding and 50 per cent ECS base Instruction funding. - 5.
+- Francisation Funding may be claimed for funded children/students who have insufficient fluency in French to achieve grade level expectations in Français and other subject areas.
+Annual assessment documentation must be kept on file at the school that supports the coding and funding of these students. - Funded children/students eligible for Francisation must be coded either: - a) Foreign born code 307, or - b) Canadian born code 306 - 3.
+Two enrolment counts are taken for Francisation Funding, one on the September count date and another on the March count date. - Each count will be used for funding 50 per cent of the school year, except, if the March count of Francisation students is lower than the September count then the September count will be used for the entire school year. - 4.
+Francisation funded children who are between the ages of 3 years 6 months to less than 4 years 6 months old on September 1, that are identified after the September count date and reported on the March count, will be eligible for both 50 per cent ECS Francisation Funding and 50 per cent ECS Base Instruction Funding. - 5.
 Funding will be provided for a maximum of 7 years for each eligible funded child/student. - 6.
-Funded students enrolled in home education, blended programs, outreach programs or online programs are not counted for funding under this section. - 7.
-Francophone Regional Authorities may claim Francisation and ESL funding for the same child/student.
+Funded students enrolled in home education, blended, outreach or on-line programs are not eligible for funding under this section. - Francophone Regional Authorities may claim Francisation and ESL Funding for the same child/student.

-Section 1.10 - Enhanced ESL/Francisation
+Section 1.10 - Enhanced ESL/Enhanced Francisation

-Enhanced ESL/Francisation for immigration Student Allocation # of eligible ESL
+Enhanced ESL/Francisation for immigration student allocation # of eligible ESL

 FTE funded

 children/students

 foreign born

 of eligible

+Enhanced

 Francisation FTE

 funded

 children/students:

-Foreign born
+foreign born

+Enhanced

-Enhanced X ESL/Francisation Rate
+X ESL/Francisation Rate